jonwho/BasicChatApp/README.md

 Play around with AngularJS and Firebase.

 Following the tutorial for Chat App based off of AngularFire.
+Then customizing the app to my liking.

 Play with it [here](https://playwithfire.firebaseapp.com)